apiflask/apiflask/docs/tips.md

 }
 ```

-??? notes
+!!! notes

-    APIFlask will update the OpenAPI's `servers` field automatically.
-If you
+    From version 1.2.1, APIFlask will update the OpenAPI's `servers` field automatically.
-    set the `AUTO_SERVERS` config to `False`, then you will need to update
+    If you set the `AUTO_SERVERS` config to `False`, then you will need to update
     the `servers` field manually to specify the URL prefix:

     ```python